marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 What we see is that, generally, lower carat values tend to be cheaper.
 However, there is a lot of scatter, especially at the high price end, i.e. there are diamonds of 1 carat that cost just as much as diamonds of 4 or more carat.
 So maybe this is a function of the cut?
 Let's see...

 [//]: # (Another thing that we might be interested in is the nature and strength of the relationship that we see in our scatter plot.
 These plots are still the fundamental way of visualizing linear (and non-linear) statistics between 2 (or more) variables.
-In our case (and I said we will only be marginally touching statistics here) let's try to figure out what the linear relationship between x (cut) and y (price) is.
+In our case (and we will only be marginally touching statistics here) let's try to figure out what the linear relationship between x (cut) and y (price) is.
 Given that we are plotting cut on the y-axis and the general linear regression formula is ```y ~ a + b*x```, this means that we are assuming that cut is influencing (determining) price, NOT the other way round!!)

 **lattice** is a very powerful package that provides a lot of flexibility and power to create all sorts of tailor-made statistical plots.
 In particular, it is designed to provide an easy-to-use framework for the representation of some variable(s) conditioned on some other variable(s).
 This means, that we can easily show the same relationship from figure 1, but this time for each of the different quality levels (the variable ```cut``` in the `diamonds` data set) into which diamonds are classified.
 These conditional subsets are called 'panels' in **lattice**.